-The Board believes that the adoption of the Dual Class Amendment, including the dual class stock structure created thereby, is in the best interests of the Company.
+The Board believes that the adoption of the Amendment, including the dual class stock structure created thereby, is in the best interests of the Company.
 The material advantages and disadvantages of the dual class stock structure considered by the Special Committee and the Board are set forth herein.
 The Board believes that the creation of a capital structure with both full-voting Common Stock and sub-voting Class A Common Stock will offer a number of potential benefits to the Company and its shareholders as set forth below:

 FINANCING FLEXIBILITY.
-By authorizing the Company to issue either full-voting or sub-voting shares, the Dual Class Amendment will provide the Company with increased flexibility to issue Class A Common Stock (i) in order to raise equity capital (either through direct issuances of stock or through issuances of convertible securities) to finance future capital expenditures and to finance the future growth of the Company, (ii) as consideration for future acquisitions, and (iii) in connection with employee stock benefit plans as a means of attracting, compensating and retaining key employees, without materially diluting the voting power of the Company's existing shareholders, even though their relative equity interests would decrease.
-Although the Company continually reviews and evaluates acquisition and financing alternatives, and has previously announced a Convertible Note Offering, the Company does not presently have any agreements, understanding or arrangement with respect to the issuance of any Class A Common Stock in connection with any acquisitions or financings.
-Management believes that by providing the Company with the ability to issue sub-voting equity securities, the Dual Class Amendment also helps mitigate any reluctance that the Mendelson Family Group (see "Voting Securities of Principal Shareholders and Management" and "Interests of Certain Persons") might otherwise have to support the issuance of significant amounts of additional common stock because of the accompanying voting dilution.
+By authorizing the Company to issue either full-voting or sub-voting shares, the Amendment will provide the Company with increased flexibility to issue Class A Common Stock (i) in order to raise equity capital (either through direct issuances of stock or through issuances of convertible securities) to finance future capital expenditures and to finance the future growth of the Company, (ii) as consideration for future acquisitions, and (iii) in connection with employee stock benefit plans as a means of attracting, compensating and retaining key employees, without materially diluting the voting power of the Company's existing shareholders, even though their relative equity interests would decrease.
+Management believes that by providing the Company with the ability to issue sub-voting equity securities, the Amendment also helps mitigate any reluctance that the Mendelson Family Group (see "Voting Securities of Principal Shareholders and Management" and "Interests of Certain Persons") might otherwise have to support the issuance of significant amounts of additional common stock because of the accompanying voting dilution.
 Avoiding such voting dilution also reduces the risk of disruption in the continuity of the Company's management, current policies and long-term strategy, as discussed below under "Continuity."